 If you've updated your eligible application so that its update status shows "New Prompt Ready" and you're interested in participating in a private preview of the Universal Prompt experience, please apply using this form.

-CAS release 6.3.0 is the first with support for Duo Universal Prompt.
-After installing CAS 6.3.0 (or later), configure the Duo Security multifactor provider within CAS, using the application information from the First Steps instructions above.
+CAS release 6.3.4 is the minimum recommended CAS release with support for Duo Universal Prompt.
+After installing CAS 6.3.4 (or later), configure the Duo Security multifactor provider within CAS, using the application information from the First Steps instructions above.